John Wesley Wright: Recapture and death

 On the renewal of the war he was appointed to the brig Vincejo, in which for the next year he was employed on the coast of France.
 On the morning of 8 May 1804 he had been blown by stress of weather into Quiberon Bay, and was off the mouth of the Vilaine, when the wind died away.
-Some seventeen gunboats came out of the river, and surrounded the brig, which the calm rendered almost defenceless against such odds; after being pounded for two hours, the brig was compelled to surrender.
+Some seventeen French gunboats came out of the river, and surrounded the brig, which the calm rendered almost defenceless against such odds; after being pounded for two hours, the brig was compelled to surrender.
 Wright was sent to Paris and again confined as a close prisoner in the Temple.

 He was subjected to repeated examinations as to whether he had not put on shore in France some royalist agents: Georges, Pichegru, Rivière, and others were named.
 Wright refused to answer to the interrogations; and to this refusal he adhered, in spite of many threats of ill-treatment.
 After being detained for nearly eighteen months it was announced that he had committed suicide on the night of 27/28 October 1805.
-It was immediately said in England that if he was dead he had been murdered; and, in fact, so little was it believed by the authorities that his name was not removed from the navy list till the autumn of 1807.
+It was immediately said in England that if he was dead he had been murdered; and, in fact, so little was it believed by the British authorities that his name was not removed from the Navy List till the autumn of 1807.